-Reaction to fire of construction products is expressed as European Classification A1, A2, B, C and D and explained in annex 2.B.
-The performance levels include properties such as the ease of ignition and the rate at which the product gives off heat when burning.
-When reference is made to European Classification A2, B, C and D throughout this Handbook, the performance criteria should be read as including sub-indices "s3, d2".
-This means there is no limit set for smoke production (s3) and/or flaming droplets/particles (d2).
+Reaction to fire of construction products is expressed as European Classification A1, A2, B, C, D, E and F (with A1 being the highest performance and F being the lowest).
+The performance levels include properties such as ease of ignition and rate at which the product gives off heat when burning.
+Further explanation is provided in annex 2.B including sub-indices for smoke production and/or flaming droplets/particles.